FAQs

 How many hours each day is my child required to work?

 Odyssey Charter School adheres to all state regulations and requirements pertaining to daily attendance.
 Based on the student’s grade level, these instructional requirements range from 610 minutes per week for kindergarten students, up to 1650 minutes for 7th – 8th grade students.
 Although minimum time requirements must be met, there is no maximum number of minutes that a student may work.
-The on-line curriculum is available to our students seven days a week, 24 hours per day, and 365 days a year.
+The online curriculum is available to our students seven days a week, 24 hours per day, and 365 days a year.